Explore Kuala Lumpur

 Address: City centre.
 Ticket Booth: Tower 2, Concourse Level Kuala Lumpur

-Admission: Admission to the Skybridge is free, but tickets are limited per day The Skybridge is open to the public Tuesday to Sunday 9am to 7pm, but tickets go on sale at 8.30am
+Admission: MYR 85 (adults), MYR 35 (children).
+The towers are open to the public Tuesday to Sunday 9am to 9pm (closed from 1pm – 2.30pm on Fridays), but tickets go on sale at 8.30am.

 Kuala Lumpur Railway Station